cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

 The default name of the stack is chileViv4

+If you want to change you need to change the name of the json file in the folder:
+* TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/

 ### Step 5.
 Once all the containers are running (normally 7 or 8), then type:

         cd ..